 a. what you love doing + what you're good at = passion

-Pursuing passion is awesome because you're going after what you want but when reality hits, there is a big chance that you'll feel useless.
-Useless because you're not properly compensated for your efforts or due to the fact that you're not doing anything to help the people around you.
+Pursuing your passion is great because that means you're going after what you really want.
+But when reality hits, there is a big chance that you might start feeling useless because you're not properly compensated for your efforts or due to the fact that you're not doing anything to help the people around you.

 c. what you can get paid for + what the world needs = vocation Imagine getting paid for doing something that benefits the world and the people around you.
 However, why isn't it the ideal way?
 Well, I guess that's because when you don't really enjoy what you're doing, you don't get to bring your A game.
 There's this sense of uncertainty hovering around your head, this small voice constantly whispering those "what ifs" and "maybes".